EMI-Group/evorl/README.md

 # RL Environments

 By default, `pip install evorl` will automatically install environments on `brax` and `gymnax`.
-If you want to install other supported environments, you need manually install the related environment packages.
+If you want to install other supported environments, you need additionally install the related environment packages.
 For example:

 ```shell
 # EnvPool Envs: